anubhutivyas/RL/docs/learning-resources/index.md

 The tutorial files referenced in this guide are available in the NeMo RL examples repository.
 Clone the repository to access the complete tutorial notebooks and scripts.
 ```

 Start with the learning path that matches your experience level, and gradually work your way through the learning resource series.
-The advanced tutorials will help you master complex scenarios and production deployments.
+The advanced tutorials will help you master complex scenarios and performance optimization.